Contact Michèle Weil-Guthmann

 96 route de Suisse

-She also served as a diplomat and became the legal advisor of the Permanent Representation of France to the United Nations in Geneva, representing France in many multilateral negotiations, including the work of the UN Compensation Committee on Gulf War (UNCC) set up by the Security Council after the first Gulf War, and in the field of intellectual property.
+Then a diplomat in charge of international negotiations, legal advisor to the Permanent Representation of France with the United Nations in Geneva, she represented France in multilateral negotiations, in particular at the United Nation Compensation Commission (UNCC) set up by the Security Council, and in the area of intellectual property.

-In 2005, she joined the World Intellectual Property Organization in Geneva and became director of the General Director's Office.
-In this context, she participated in most policy discussions on intellectual property and the Organization as a whole.
+She later served as Director of the Office of the Director General of the World Intellectual Property Organization (WIPO).
+In this context, she participated in most of the strategic discussions concerning intellectual property and the Organization as a whole.